alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-04/day-212/day-212-1-egw.md

 ---
-title: EGW Reading
+title: David a Fugitive PP 649-652b
-subtitle: David a Fugitive PP 649-652b
+subtitle: EGW Reading
 ---

-Chapter 64—David a Fugitive
+### Chapter 64—David a Fugitive

 This chapter is based on 1 Samuel 18 to 22.